 Pricing: $99 for life for up to 50,000 visitors a month. $499/mo for up to 500,000 visitors.

 Sumome is a brain child of my good friend Noah Kagan.
-ListBuilder is probably the most popular of all the tools in the bundle, it lets you convert these one-time visitors into lifelong readers and newsletter subscribers.
+ListBuilder is probably the most popular of all the growth hacking tools in the bundle.
+It lets you convert these one-time visitors into lifelong readers and newsletter subscribers.
 A lightbox popover which is customizable automatically pops up after a certain amount of time or you can use a smart mode to popup and ask your visitors to subscribe when the tool think they’re getting ready to leave the website.
 So this tool pretty much makes sure find the blog, read the article, and subscribe via email for future updates of the blog.

 Scrollbox lets you pop up a message asking your blog readers for an email address when they are nearly done enjoying your content.
 It is fully customizable, enables you to ask for emails at a whichever percentage someone scrolls down your page.